eformat/vault-quickstart/docs/4-external-secrets-operator.md

 ### Create a Cluster Secret Store

-There are both cluster and namespaced scoped connections to the secret store aka vault in out case.
+There are both cluster and namespaced scoped connections to the secret store aka vault in our case.
 We are going to setup a `ClusterSecretStore` for demonstration purposes.

 If you want finer grained security you can narrow this scope down to project based auth (ldap, k8s auth for example).
 See the `Authentication` section in the [vault external secret documentation](https://external-secrets.io/v0.5.3/provider-hashicorp-vault/#authentication).